-Doctors use a number of tools to diagnose heart failure, including:
+Doctors use a number of tools to diagnose heart failure, including2:

-Electrocardiogram (ECG) is a test which measures the electrical activity of your heart.
-It shows whether the heart is beating too fast or too slow.
-It can also indicate heart problems that may have occurred in the past.
+An Electrocardiogram (ECG) is a painless test that measures the electrical activity of your heart.
+It shows whether your heart is beating too fast or too slow2.
+It is used to investigate symptoms of heart problems and can help detect cardiac conditions5.

-Treatments for heart failure are the first part of managing the disease.
+Treatments for heart failure are a big part of managing the condition and help to compliment lifestyle changes; however, they are not a substitute for exercise, good diet and quitting smoking.
 It is very important to talk to your doctor about available treatment options.
-He or she can help you if you are having trouble taking your medicines or understanding when and how to take them.
-In addition to talking to your doctor, here are some tips on taking medicines:
+They can help you if you are having trouble taking your medicines or understanding when and how to take them6.
+In addition to talking to your doctor, here are some tips on managing your treatment plan: